A Helpful Guide For Hiking With Small Dogs

 Develop Your Small Dog’s Hiking Skills

 Dogs are animals and they love the outdoors but they aren’t born hikers.
 Many small dogs have been babied and are far too used to indoor life.
-It will take time to develop their outdoor skills, build muscle, and toughen up their paws… Consider dog boots like these at Backcountry if your dog has sensitive feet or allergy issues.
+It will take time to develop their outdoor skills, build muscle, and toughen up their paws… Consider dog boots if your dog has sensitive feet or allergy issues.

 Start small and work your way up to more difficult hikes.
 Especially if your little buddy has been your lapdog.